straw-hat-team/adr/src/adrs/4761776210/README.md

 Three properties recur:

 1. The middle of the hierarchy is untyped and recursive.
 None of them ship a "team" or "department" concept; customers model themselves.
-Depth is capped at single digits everywhere.
+Every vendor imposes a small fixed nesting limit rather than unbounded depth.
 2. Exactly one container kind is promoted: the level where billing and isolation anchor (Project, Account, Subscription).
 Fully generic hierarchies do not exist in production, and fully enumerated ones do